 Suggestions – Many beta readers provided recommendations on how to help my story flow better.
 One sweet reviewer kindly but directly said, “These first two parents are pointless.
-Consider removing them and starting with the third paragraph which is much stronger.”
+Consider removing them and starting with the third paragraph, which is much stronger.”
 After reading the suggestion, I could see the validity of doing as directed.
-I gratefully deleted the paragraphs without a shedding tear.
+I gratefully deleted the paragraphs without shedding tears.

 Kindle and traditional paperback available through Amazon.com